Provide robust mental health and well-being education, training and resources for campus navigators.

 SWC is funded primarily through student fees, and decisions by students related to their fees will dictate how quickly capacity can be built.

-Priority Five: Establish a program of research and health policy focused on emerging adults in post-secondary settings and building on existing McMaster strengths and resources.
+Establish a program of research and health policy focused on emerging adults in post-secondary settings and building on existing McMaster strengths and resources.

 Research is very limited regarding the epidemiology of mental health concerns and effective approaches among transition-aged or emerging adults in post-secondary settings, particularly in Canada.
 This is an area where McMaster’s expertise can not only support an evidenced-based institutional strategy, but it can also strengthen our contribution and reputation as a recognized leader in health, both nationally and internationally.